DrixoT/RescueMate/README.md

     npm start
     ```

+## Technical Documentation

+For comprehensive technical details, architecture diagrams, implementation specifics, and evaluation results, refer to the [ACM SIG format report](report/main.tex) included in this repository.

-## ⚠️ Disclaimer
+## Disclaimer

-**RescueMate** is a support tool designed to assist in emergencies but **does not** replace professional emergency services (911/112).
-The "Health Analysis" provided by the AI is for informational purposes only and is not a medical diagnosis.
+**RescueMate** is a support tool designed to assist in emergencies but **does not** replace professional emergency services (911).
+The health analysis provided by the AI is for informational purposes only and is not a medical diagnosis.
 Always seek professional medical help in life-threatening situations.